AdobeDocs/analytics.en/help/admin/admin/c-data-governance/data-labeling/gdpr-view-settings.md

     >[!NOTE]
     >
     >If you do not see this menu item, you need to be added to a [product profile in Admin Console](https://experienceleague.adobe.com/docs/analytics/admin/admin-console/permissions/product-profile.html) with permissions to this functionality.
+Having access to a report suite/s will show this option under Admin UI in Analytics.

-3. At the top right, select a report suites whose privacy labels you want to view or manage.
+3. At the top right, select a report suite whose privacy labels you want to view or manage.

    ![](assets/privacy_labeling.png)